mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 Minutes
 -------
 * We will leave the final decision for pull requests until we meet in person later this month.
 Stuart will be install the openshift pull request plugin (https://github.com/openshift/test-pull-requests) on Jenkins and disable the current pull request plugin.
+Martyn is currently working on external data at the moment.
 *